Oscar Salazar (baseball)

-Oscar Enrique Salazar (born June 27, 1978) is a former Major League Baseball infielder.
+Oscar Enrique Salazar (born June 27, 1978) is a Venezuelan former Major League Baseball (MLB) infielder.
 He previously played in Major League Baseball for the Detroit Tigers, Baltimore Orioles and San Diego Padres.
 He also played in Nippon Professional Baseball for the Yokohama DeNA BayStars.

 Playing career

 Signed by Oakland as an amateur free agent in 1994, Salazar was selected off waivers by the Detroit Tigers in 2002, and made his major league debut for the Tigers on April 10, 2002 against the Chicago White Sox.
 He appeared a pinch runner in the seventh inning and remained in the game at second base during the Tigers' 7–5 loss.

 In one season as a backup with the Tigers, Salazar batted .190 with one home run and three RBI in eight games.

 In 2003, Salazar was diagnosed with injuries in his arm and shoulder which required season-ending surgery.
 He worked out in 2004 spring training, but his recovery was slower than expected.
 He played that season for the Akron Aeros, the Cleveland Indians' Double-A affiliate, batting .221 with six home runs and 21 RBI in 44 games.

 In 2005, Salazar played for Cancún of the Mexican League, appearing in 71 games and batting .273 with six home runs and 32 RBI.
 He played for his hometown team, the Tigres de Aragua the Caribbean Series, after he plays on his actual team, Tiburones de La Guaira.